roman-milk/roman-milk.github.io/oh-submission.md

  Cinthia put her hand on her mom's forehead.
 "No fever, Mommy, maybe you just need some TLC."

  Kimberly's red faced cheeks burned even more as the thought of her daughter's boyfriend being the one to give her a very special kind of TLC popped again into her head.
 Mortified by the sick and twisted thoughts that continued to recur in her mind, she decided to finish the conversation.
 "I think you are right, Cinthia.
 I am going to hit the hay."
-Report_Story #2